Hamilton Township Apartment Community

 - Recreation: Mercer County offers a wide array of parks and open space.
 Nearby to The Crossings at Hamilton, the 2,500-acre Mercer County Park features hiking and biking trails, basketball courts, frisbee golf, an ice-skating rink, athletic fields and a tennis facility with six indoor and 22 outdoor courts, among other facilities.
 The park also hosts concerts and festivals in the warmer months.
 The Delaware and Raritan Canal State Park, which extends from Trenton to New Brunswick also passes nearby offering the opportunity to explore its trails.

 - History & Culture: The world-renowned Grounds For Sculpture is located less than three miles from The Crossings at Hamilton.
 This 42-acre sculpture park is not to be missed by visitors and residents alike.
-Beyond simply exploring the stunning sculptures, the facility frequently hosts workshops and special events such as Tai Chi and mediation on the grounds.
+Beyond simply exploring the stunning sculptures, the facility frequently hosts workshops and special events such as Tai Chi and meditation on the grounds.
 The Hamilton area was also a hotbed of American colonial activity and you’ll find no shortage of history in the area from Washington’s Crossing State Park to the William Trent House, the oldest house in Trenton, which once temporarily housed the United States’ federal offices.